Neuroquila-n8fall/JunkersControl/assets/Examples/MQTT_Message_Exchange/Send/README.md

 ```
 This setting is telling you whether the heating circuit runs in buffer mode or not, which means water is stored and monitored inside a dedicated buffer.

-## Auxilary Sensors
+## Auxiliary Sensors

-- [Auxilary Values](ExampleAuxValues.json) contains temperatures of your externally attached sensors.
+- [Auxiliary Values](ExampleAuxValues.json) contains temperatures of your externally attached sensors.
 Pay special attention to the [Configuration](../../../../data/configuration.json.template#L68) for setting it up

 ### Example JSON